OlivettiGiovanni/Software_project/README.md

 The config file must be in the same folder of "polyfit_global.py"

 To run a test:

+'''bash
-- write "pytest! test_polyfit_data" on the editor terminal
+"pytest! test_polyfit_data" on the editor terminal
+'''

 The libraries used in the program are:
 - pandas: to manage and generate DataFrame, useful in the operation of extraction and management of data